sebgra/ai-assistant-electron/README.md

 ![step4](shortcut2.png)

-5. Optional: Select an Icon, check "Use startup notification"
+5. Optional: Name the shortcut and select an Icon (you can copy it from `GPT.svg`)

 6. Save, Close, Enjoy!